gaehlerm/SoftwareEngineering/README.md

 Maybe you realized by now why this rule about high cohesion does not apply to all kind of classes.
 A pure data class has no cohesion at all.
 It takes no effort to split a data class.
 You may split it however you like.
 A delegating class has very little cohesion.
 Yet these classes are extremely valuable as they allow you to structure your code.
 This rule about cohesion mostly applies to worker classes, meanwhile data classes are a lose bunch of variables without any cohesion.
 They are grouped together solely because it makes the code easier to understand and deal with.

-#move the library stuff into the architecture section
+// move the library stuff into the architecture section

 ## Static expression